itsashleyooi/AllAboutAlcoholandWine/README.md

-# FIT3179 Data Visualisation 2
+# FIT3179 Data Visualisation Assignment 2
-A visualisation about alcohol consumption and wine from 2012 to 2019
+Visualisations about alcohol consumption and wine from 2012 to 2019 using Vegalite.

 ## Data Sources
 Global Information System on Alcohol and Health [World Health Organisation](https://www.who.int/data/gho/data/themes/global-information-system-on-alcohol-and-health)\